Sandip2110/andersen/README.md

 2. Tried to keep components as generic as possible as per the provided information.
 3. Didn't use any global state management system, as it was not required for this project.
 4. I have focused more on how to structure a project, good practices, typescript, logic.
+5. Added few sample test cases inside `layout`.
+Tese test cases are regarding the logo of header.

 ### With time what could be improved as a full fledge project
 1. Definitely the UI & UX.
 The given screenshot and provided images do not much.
 2. Carousel should have a skeleton loading section if the API is providing all the data at a time.
 If API supports pagination, should make lazy API calls and use lazy image loading.
 3. For timer delays, a global hook instead of logic inside the component.
 4. More controlls on the carousel like next, previous etc.
-5. ** Variable namings could have been much better
+5. ** Variable namings could have been much better.
+6. More test cases.

 PS: I have commented on the code for possible ideal solutions.